renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - Condition: To use this power, you must be sustaining Transfer
       - Effect: You suffer one wound; if you do, the person you are Transfer-ing wounds from is healed for one wound.
       - Using sacrifice can be stressfull.
-A WIL \* 3 test can be called for to use this power; if the power is used successfully, Stress might be inflicted.
+A WIL&times;3 test can be called for to use this power; if the power is used successfully, Stress might be inflicted.